-Prepared for UUA.org by Mike McNaughton, Reporter; Jone Johnson Lewis, editor
+Prepared for UUA.org by Mike McNaughton, Reporter; Jone Johnson Lewis,

 Speakers: Dea Brayden and Rev. Peter Morales

 As part of UU University, two hundred vibrant and committed leaders from

 throughout the denomination gathered to hear leaders of Jefferson Unitarian

 "juicy") describe how to close the revolving door.
 Like most Unitarian Universalist (UU) churches, JUC

 welcomes many visitors, but only some visitors stay; others leave through the

 revolving door to another Sunday-morning option.

 JUC has seen a membership growth of 140 in two years.
 Participants were